 At each stage, ESA will acknowledge the complaint within two business days.
 We will formally respond within 10 business days of that acknowledgement.
 If we need more time, we'll let you know in writing (unless it is a Stage 1 verbal complaint) how many business days we expect to complete the stage.
 We'll also share the reasons for the delay.

-ESA accepts complaints by phone or in person, in writing (by mail, fax, email, text or social media) or through our general inquiries feedback form:
+ESA accepts complaints by phone, in writing (by mail, fax, email, text or social media), and through our general inquiries feedback form.

 Electrical Safety Authority